 Florian ZETTELMEYER: So, let me kick it off with one example of bias in algorithms, which is the quality of face recognition.
 The subjects used to train the algorithm are vastly more likely to be nonminority than members of minorities.
 So as a result of that, the quality of facial recognition turns out to be better if you happen to look more conventionally Western than if you have some other ethnicity.

-Inhi Cho SUH: Yes, that’s one example of a bias because of lack of data.
+Inhi Cho SUH: Yes, that’s one example of a bias because of a lack of data.
 Another really good example of this bias is in loan approval.
-If you look at the financial services sector, there are fewer women-owned businesses.
+If you look at the financial-services sector, there are fewer women-owned businesses.
 So therefore you may have loans being arbitrarily denied rather than approved because the lack of sufficient data adds too much uncertainty.

 ZETTELMEYER: You don’t want to approve a loan unless you have some level of certainty [in the accuracy of your algorithm], but a lack of data doesn’t allow you to make your statistical inputs good enough.